neo22s/jaf/README.md

 JAF PHP		Simple MVC
 ===

 Just Another Framework.
-Developed for learning purposes, do not use in production.
+Developed in 2010 for learning purposes, do not use in production.

 ===